dn-m/Plan/ircam-winter.md

 ### Basic parsing of `MusicXML`

-Extract abstract musical elements from `MusicXML` using the [dn-m/MusicMXL](https://github.com/dn-m/MusicMXL) framework.
+Extract abstract (non-notational) musical elements from `MusicXML` using the [dn-m/MusicMXL](https://github.com/dn-m/MusicMXL) framework.

 > `Antescofo` parser as a model.